ssenmosip/mosip-temp-documentation/Platform-Documentation.md

 Please refer [wiki](https://github.com/mosip/mosip/wiki/FRS-Registration-Processor) for more details
 ### 3.4 ID Authentication

-MOSIP ID Authentication provides an API based authentication mechanism for entities to validate Individuals.
-This section provides details on the architecturally significant use cases of ID-Authentication, which include specifics on API standards, the Process View and Logical View, to list a few.
+ID Authentication provides an API based authentication mechanism for entities to validate Individuals.

+This section elaborates the following aspects of ID authentication services **A**.
+Provides details on the architecturally significant use cases of ID-Authentication, which include specifics on API standards, the Process View and Logical View, to list a few.

 Please refer [wiki](https://github.com/mosip/mosip/wiki/ID-Authentication) for more details.

+**B.** Detailed functional requirement specifications for authentication services

+Please refer [wiki](https://github.com/mosip/mosip/wiki/FRS-Authentication-Services) for more details.

 ### 3.5 Kernel
 Kernel is a platform to build higher-level services as well as a secure sandbox.
 This section provides details on the active framework of MOSIP, its structure & rules within which the higher-level services operate, the architecturally significant use cases and Logical View, to name a few.